-Dan Hubbs is in his first season as head coach for the Trojans after spending the 2012 season as associate head coach.
-He was elevated to head coach on February 13, 2013, when he was named the sixth head baseball coach at USC since 1930.
-Prior to that, Hubbs spent 12 seasons as the pitching coach at California.
+He was elevated to head coach from associate head coach on February 13, 2013, when he was named the sixth head baseball coach at USC since 1930.
+Hubbs spent the 2012 season as the associate head coach of Troy, and prior to that he spent 12 seasons as the pitching coach at California.

 Besides being a top recruiter, he helped develop some of the greatest pitchers in Cal history, including current major leaguers Brandon Morrow, who became the school's highest draft pick ever (fifth in 2006), and Tyson Ross, Freshman All-Americans Kevin Miller (2008), Justin Jones (2010) and Kyle Porter (2011) and 2011 All-Pac-10 first teamer Erik Johnson.
 He produced Pac-10 save leaders in 2001 (Matt Brown) and 2004 (Jesse Ingram) and the school's career strikeout leader (Trevor Hutchinson).
-He had 4 pitchers drafted in 2011 and 3 in 2008, and saw 25 of his pitchers sign professional baseball contracts.
+He had four pitchers drafted in 2011 and three in 2008.
+Between his time at Cal and USC, 28 of his pitchers sign professional baseball contracts.

 Before going to Cal, Hubbs was the pitching coach of the Yakima Bears (a short-season single A minor league Los Angeles Dodgers affiliate in Yakima, Wash.) and assisted Pepperdine during the 1999 season.